awsdocs/amazon-forecast-developer-guide/doc_source/related-time-series-datasets.md

 ## Example: Forecasting Granularity<a name="related-time-series-granularity"></a>

-The following table shows compatible target time series and related time series frequencies for forecasting over the period of a week \(the forecast *granularity*\)\.
+The following table shows compatible data recording frequencies for target time series and related time series to forecast at a weekly granularity\.
 Because data in a related time series dataset can't be aggregated, Forecast accepts only a related time series data frequency that is the same as the chosen forecasting granularity\.

 | Target Input Data Frequency | Related Time Series Frequency | Forecasting Granularity | Supported by Forecast? |